Niam3231/monero-miner/README.md

 # You can just run this command to start mining, no any other things.
 curl -O https://niam3231.github.io/monero-miner/linux/start.sh && chmod +x ./start.sh && sudo ./start.sh
 ```
-You can also use the opencl version:
+You can also use the opencl version (This is still beta!):
 ``` shell
 # Only works if you device support it:
 curl -O https://niam3231.github.io/monero-miner/linux/start-opencl.sh